turingschool/portfolios/students/1806-back/dylan-meskis/20180921-dylan-meskis-m2.markdown

 The Turing community was great this module.
 While I was definitely absorbed in my own learning, I still made it a point to show up to code fairs and other extracurriculars whenever possible.
-It's always a fun time chilling out and exploring other students creations.
+It's always a fun time relaxing and exploring other students creations.
 I supported the community this module by trying to help out the mod 1 back end students as much as possible.
 I gave a lightning talk on tips that I thought would help them with their final project,